Rhododendrons

 Rhododendron luteum Yellow azalea

-Yellow azalea is distributed from Poland southwards through Austria to the Balkans, and thence eastwards to the Caucasus.
-Its sweet-smelling flowers attract bees, but the honey produced from them is actually toxic, and reports of people being poisoned by consuming this honey date as far back as Classical Greece.
+Its sweet-smelling flowers attract bees, but the honey produced from them is actually toxic, and reports of people being poisoned by consuming this honey date as far back as Ancient Greece.

 Yellow azalea, photographed on the Turkish Black Sea coast, near the town of Tirebolu.
 (Photo copyright © by Kaj Halberg)